-Observation Key Category NFR, Pollutant(s), Year(s) Recommendation RE or TC Implementation IT-2D3d- 2023-0002 Yes 2D3d Coating applications, NMVOC, 1990- 2021 For 2D3d Coating applications and NMVOC for 1990-2021, the TERT notes a potential over/under-estimate due to differences in reporting activity data and emission factors in the IIR and in NFR tables.
-The TERT checked NMVOC emission estimations from the AD and EFs reported in the IIR for a few years and got the following differences when data in the IIR with emissions reported in the NFR tables: for 2005 the difference is -23.45 kt, for 2015 there is no difference, for 2016 the difference is -24.86 kt, for 2020 the difference is -26.42 kt.
-In response to a question raised during the review, Italy explained that there has been an error in the tables reported in the IIR and sent corrected activity data sets and used EFs, documenting that the emissions.
+Observation Key Category NFR, Pollutant(s), Year(s) Recommendation RE or TC Implementation IT-2D3d- 2023-0002 Yes 2D3d Coating applications, NMVOC, 1990-2021 For 2D3d Coating applications and NMVOC for 1990-2021, the TERT notes a potential over/under-estimate due to differences in reporting activity data and emission factors in the IIR and in NFR tables.
+The TERT checked NMVOC emission estimations from the AD and EFs reported in the IIR for a few years and got the following differences when data in the IIR with emissions reported in the NFR tables: for 2005 the difference is -23.45 kt, for 2015 there is no difference, for 2016 the difference is -24.86 kt, for 2020 the difference is -4.74 kt, for 2021 the difference is -26.42 kt.
+In response to a question raised during the review, Italy explained that there has been an error in the tables reported in the IIR and sent corrected activity data sets and used EFs, documenting that the emissions reported in the NFR tables are correct.
+This does not relate to an over- or underestimate of emissions.
 The TERT recommends that Italy correct the errors identified in the IIR and ensures that the information provided in the IIR of the next submission is correct and consistent with the data reported in the NFR tables.
 No Implemented IT-2D3d- 2023-0001 Yes 2D3d Coating applications, NMVOC, 2020 For 2D3d Coating applications and NMVOC for 2020, the TERT notes that there is a lack of transparency regarding not providing an explanation for significant recalculations that took place (e.g 12.9 %; from 134.87kt to 117.54 kt in 2020 for NMVOC) in the IIR for this key category.
 This does not relate to an over- or under-estimate of emissions.
 In response to a question raised during the review, Italy explained that the recalculations occurred on account of an update of activity data for vehicles production, and by mistake, the description of this recalculation has not been included in the IIR.
 The TERT recommends that Italy identify all recalculations and provides explanations in the IIR of the next submission.
 No Implemented IT-2D3i- 2023-0002 Yes 2D3i Other solvent use, NMVOC, 1990- 2021 For 2D3i Other solvent use and NMVOC for 1990-2021, the TERT notes that there is a lack of transparency regarding the activity data and EFs reported in the IIR, and activity data reported in the NFR tables.
 The TERT notes that Italy reports the same value of 9,000 with no activity units in the NFR table, but in the IIR on p.
 147 there are time No Implemented